-- Necessary personal property, except as noted in Section (E)(1)(i) above. - Interest in Indian Trust lands. - Assets that are a part of an active business or farming operation.
+- Necessary personal property, except as noted above. - Interest in Indian Trust lands. - Assets that are a part of an active business or farming operation.
 Rental properties are considered personal assets held as an investment rather than business assets unless real estate is the family's main occupation. - Assets not accessible to the family and which provide no income for the family. - Vehicles especially equipped for the handicapped. - Equity in owner-occupied cooperatives and manufactured homes in which the family lives.